C.A.R.E. Parent Support

 This workshop is for:

-Parents of children with learning differences and special educational needs, who want to know more about supporting the siblings of the child with special needs.
+Parents of children with learning differences and special educational needs, who would like to learn about managing parental guilt.

 Past ASK C.A.R.E.
 Online Parent Support Series